Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: The type dynamical system and its stratification

-but note that since $\Sigma_1$ can change sign so can $R_3N_-$ and hence $R_3N_-=0$ is not, in general, an invariant set when $A>0$.
-This, however, leads to multiple equivalent representations of some of the invariant subsets on the state space boundary.
-Finally, we note that the \emph{deceleration parameter} $q$ is given by
+since equations~\eqref{R1eq} and~\eqref{Aeq} do not allow either $R_1$ or $A$ to change sign along an orbit.
+However, note that since $\Sigma_1$ can change sign, so can $R_3N_-$, and hence $R_3N_-=0$ is not, in general, an invariant set when $A>0$.
+This leads to multiple equivalent representations of some of the invariant subsets.